Some commonly asked questions pertaining to the 2016 M&P Compensation Review are answered below.

 Q2: Will department Administrators receive information about the final implementation changes denoted for each eligible M&P staff in the department?

 A: Yes, Human Resources (HR) will provide a spreadsheet that lists the M&P staff members in your department who are affected.
-This will be sent in early June, prior to the planned implementation on the July 15th, 2017 pay cheque.
+This will be sent in late May, prior to the planned implementation on the July 1, 2018 pay cheque.
 Individual memos will also be sent to affected M&P staff advising them of their salary increase.
-When you receive your department’s spreadsheet, please review it, and if changes or corrections are required, please contact Kathleen Cheng at Kathleen.email@example.com or 604-822-8148 by June 8, 2017.
+When you receive your department’s spreadsheet, please review it, and if changes or corrections are required, please contact Kathleen Cheng at Kathleen.email@example.com or 604-822-8148 by June 8, 2018.

 Q3: Which job families and job family levels are affected by this settlement?